In my opinion, any discussion about the merits of Acorns Vs Betterment has to start with a conversation about Robo Advisors in general.

 Acorns Vs Betterment Decision: Investment Returns/Methods

-Since it’s impossible to get a confirmed answer on who has better performance, I’m going to give Betterment a small edge here due to their better transparency and a larger number of options.
+Since it’s impossible to get an exact answer on who has better performance, I’m going to give Betterment a small edge here due to them having better transparency and more fund options.

-While these things don’t necessarily mean they have higher returns than Acorns, it DOES mean you can be more comfortable trusting your money with them than with other options.
-That extra level of trust is tough to put a specific value on but it is enough to give Betterment the edge here.
+While that doesn’t necessarily mean Betterment has higher returns than Acorns, it DOES mean you can be more comfortable trusting your money with them than with other options.
+That extra level of trust is tough to put a specific value on but it is enough to give Betterment the edge.

 User Interface and Ease of Use